JuanCTorres/Basic-C-Compiler/hwk6_TC/parser/README.md

 - Generating assembly code for a particular file should be done by running `./parser [output file] < [input file]`, where `[input file]` represents the high-level C program and `[output file]` represents the file name of the output file.
 The output file will be located in `ys/[output file].ys`

+- *WARNING*: Using the scrollable memory display will freeze the simulator when running some of our programs given the spread-out nature of memory accesses.
+Use a nonscrollable .tcl file if possible.

 ## Program execution

 *For descriptions of previous parts of this compiler, please see previous folders.*